GentillePlume/Lisa-Camille/README.md

 - [x] Basic CSS style ✔️
 - [x] Hover menus effect ✔️
 - [x] Scroll effect ✔️
-- [x] Add the navbar in presentation.html ✔️
+- [x] Add the navbar in the presentation section screen ✔️
 - [x] When the navigation bar is scrolled, decrease its background opacity of -5% ✔️
 - [x] Make a correction on the 'p' size ✔️
 - [ ] Add an indicator of the viewed section ❌